This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Engaging in activities that can help to reduce stress and anxiety is an excellent option to cope with anxiety during pregnancy.
 Physical activities help your body to release endorphins.
 These work like a natural painkiller for your brain.

-Moving the body is one of the most suggested ways to manage anxiety and stress.
-Some of the practical activities include running, walking, and yoga.
+Moving the body is one of the most suggested ways to manage anxiety and stress, not to mention it will make you feel good about your body and attractive even with a big belly 🙂 Some of the practical activities include running, walking, and yoga.

 4) Move your Mind